Matt LaGrassa

-Matthew R. LaGrassa (born January 27, 1993) is an American professional soccer player who currently plays for USL Championship club Sacramento Republic.
+Matthew R. LaGrassa (born January 27, 1993) is an American former professional soccer player.

 Career

 College

 LaGrassa grew up in Elk Grove, California, where he attended Pleasant Grove High School.
 He played four years of college soccer at Cal Poly University between 2012 and 2015, including a red-shirted year in 2011.

 LaGrassa appeared for Premier Development League side Des Moines Menace in 2011 and 2012, and Ventura County Fusion in 2013, 2014 and 2015.

 Professional

 LaGrassa signed with United Soccer League side Sacramento Republic on January 20, 2016.

 LaGrassa was announced as one of United Soccer League club Nashville SC's first signings on November 30, 2017.
 Following the 2021 season LaGrassa's contract option was declined by Nashville and he became a free agent.

 On January 13, 2022, LaGrassa returned to his former club Sacramento Republic.

+LaGrassa announced his retirement from the professional game on November 16, 2023.